-Delta S Performance's flagship program offers a brain-based approach in treating all manner of neurological conditions.
+Delta S Performance's flagship program offers a brain-based approach in treating all types of neurological conditions.

 Sometimes these compensatory connections aren’t ideal.

 The importance of a healing plan

 Our brain uses our senses of sight, sound, smell, touch, taste, and gravity to learn where the world is, and where you are in relation to it.
 If the systems that sense ourselves and our world aren’t accurate, your brain will compensate with new connections that may have errors.